daptx/RP-Malcomb/docs/report/preanalysis.md

 ### Data collection and spatial sampling

-The study exclusively uses secondary data sources.
+The study exclusively uses secondary data sources. **(PJK: Is that true?
+Did they not collect that interview data?)**
-The published results based on DHS surveys include data 203 traditional authorities in 2010 (F4), whereas the authors state that there are more than 250 populated traditional authorities in Malawi (4.4).
+The published results are based on DHS surveys that include data on 203 traditional authorities in 2010 (F4).
+However the original authors state that there are more than 250 populated traditional authorities in Malawi (4.4). **(PJK: Need to clarify where this knowledge you are injecting came from.)**
 The 2010 household resilience data is based upon 24,850 DHS household surveys (5.2).
 Furthermore, "not every traditional authority had surveys conducted within its administrative boundaries" (5.2).
 This suggests possible spatial sampling problems in the DHS survey data in the context of its application in this study.
 The authors' rationales for using the third level administrative units of traditional authorities include matching the political level at which many projects are planned and assessed, and identifying hotspots of vulnerability that are lost in the aggregation to second level districts (4.4).
-The original paper does not contain any further detail on the spatial sampling or distribution of DHS surveys *vis a vis* traditional authorities.
+The original paper does not contain any further detail on the spatial sampling or distribution of DHS surveys *vis a vis* traditional authorities. **(PJK: This answers my question above.
+I guess we should decided where it makes more sense to put this info.
+The template is a guide.
+We can easily adjust it.)**

 ## Data description